smudge/decks/railsconf-2022/slides.md

 And so at that point I decided, okay, we can probably run with this.

-And, you know, we did.
+And so, we did...
 And there were maybe one or two other places where we had to fill in the gaps like this.

 But there was one more big issue, which was that...
 -->